What happened in the past month in the world of beer and brewery? Well… A lot.

 This year’s Great American Beer Festival which attracted a record 62,000 crowd saw a liquor company — instead of a beer company — winning the week, with the Pernod Ricard-owned Jameson Irish Whiskey label dominating the event with its 13,000 sq. ft. beer garden, analog and digital billboards, and VIP rooftop party.
 The three-day festival also saw “Big Beer” brands striking out, with not one mainstream lager brand winning a GABF medal.

 Amazingly, the GABF this year evolved from being a beer fest to being a veritable tradeshow, with established companies engaging the trade and breweries re-energizing their flagship products.
 We hope that this last one will a regular feature of GABF in 2019 and beyond.

 New Real Brewing Co.
 Opens in Virginia Beach

 Beer lovers in Virginia, rejoice!
-New Real Brewing Co. is branching out to Virginia Beach with a new brewery that features a tasting room offering more than 15 different types of beers on tap, a 44,000 square feet outdoor beer garden with fire pits, adult game areas and newly added patio bar, and a large private event space.
+New Real Brewing Co. is branching out to Virginia Beach with a new brewery.
+They are featuring a tasting room which offer more than 15 different types of beers on tap.
+A 44,000 square feet outdoor beer garden with fire pits, adult game areas and newly added patio bar, and a large private event space.

 Beer: Colleges’ New Way to Fill Seats, Not Couches